wi5nia/TechnicalCommunityContent/Open Dev Framework/Docker/Docker and Azure Container Service HOL.md

 The following are required to complete this hands-on lab:

-- An active Microsoft Azure subscription.
-Use the Azure Pass you activated earlier, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
+- An active Microsoft Azure subscription, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) (Windows users only).
 You can either install the full package using the MSI installer, or install just two binaries: putty.exe and puttygen.exe.
 - Docker client (also known as the *Docker Engine CLI*) for [Windows](https://get.docker.com/builds/Windows/x86_64/docker-latest.zip), [macOS](https://get.docker.com/builds/Darwin/x86_64/docker-latest.tgz), or [Linux](https://get.docker.com/builds/Linux/x86_64/docker-latest.tgz)